LocalRobots/Backend/README.md

 * Pausing the simulation before resetting will keep the simulation in a paused state after resetting

 <!--GitHub Setup-->
+---

- If you are a student or someone that would like to go through the challenges yourself, creating your own clone of the repository can be accomplished as follows:
+\nIf you are a student or someone that would like to go through the challenges yourself, creating your own clone of the repository can be accomplished as follows:
  * Download and install 'Github Desktop' from [https://desktop.github.com/](https://desktop.github.com/)
  * Go to 'File' -> 'Clone a repository', and the after selecting the URL tab input the URL of this repository, otherwise on the Github webpage of the repository, click the '<> Code' dropdown and select 'Open with Github Desktop'
  * Once cloned, you now have your own version of the project and upload your personal projects to your own Github

-Now that you have the project files, you may explore the various challenges and worlds provided.
+\nNow that you have the project files, you may explore the various challenges and worlds provided.
 The first challenge is located at "...AI-Robots-Challenges\Webots\worlds\FirstChallenge.wbt".

 ---